nibeditans/Practical-Linear-Regression-Insights-Framework/README.md

 * **`R²` (R-squared):** A statistical measure that represents the proportion of the variance for the response variable explained by the predictor(s) in the model.

 I also told not to memorize formulas.
-So, let me show you two important formulas we’ll use, 😂 just to get familiar
+So, let me show you two important formulas we’ll use, 😂 just to get familiar.
 1. **Simple Linear Regression Equation:** `Y = β₀ + β₁ × ε`
 Where,
 - Y: Response variable